 Diversification in your investment portfolio can result in lower risk to your capital.
 It is an option that more conservative investors can consider.

 REIT ETFs do not necessarily provide the same returns as individual REITs can.
 They are also prone to be less volatile in times when the stock market is experiencing a rough patch.
+You can buy REIT ETFs for free and receive $50 in free stock trades with Questrade here.

 Related Reading: Best REIT ETFs in Canada